Foundations

 These are meant to be returned to — not consumed.

-They slow the soul and retrain attention toward what is true.
+They slow the soul and retrain attention toward what must not be ignored.

 Compass Points